LunnyM0x/Beetlejuice-theme-for-AO3/README.md

 # Beetlejuice-theme-for-AO3
-First time making a CSS template for Archive of Our Own, be gentle (?
+First time making a CSS skin for Archive of Our Own, be gentle (?
 I used the AO3 Reversi theme as a base

 🪲HOW TO USE IT🪲